noahpresler/semesterly/docs/source/developers/backend/parse.rst

     :kind: indicates json object of kind ``section``
     :course_code: must satisify the course_code_regex defined in ``config.json``, must have already been defined the in a ``course`` listing, or may be left out if nested within ``course`` listing.
-    :section_name: the identifier of a section.
+    :section_code: the identifier of a section.
     :term: must match a term defined in ``config.json``.
     :year: the year that the section is offered.
 Must be in ``YYYY`` format.
     :capacity: the max seats available in a section.